learnk8s/distributed-tensorflow-on-k8s/README.md

 kubectl port-forward tensorboard-XX-ID-XX 8080:6006
 ```

-> Please note that you should probably use an Ingress manifest to permanently expose your service to the public.
+> Please note that you should probably use an Ingress manifest to expose your service to the public permanently.

 You can visit the dashboard at [http://localhost:8080](http://localhost:8080).